ZapBlasterson/crushpaper/README.md

 --->

 ### What is CrushPaper?
-CrushPaper is for anyone who writes papers, essays or articles and quotes their sources.
+CrushPaper is for students, writers and anyone who writes papers, essays or articles and quotes their sources.

-With CrushPaper you can easily research the web for relevant sources, save them to CrushPaper and then combine them with your own insights into an article.
+Easily research the web for relevant sources, save quotations from them to CrushPaper.com and then combine them with your own insights into a paper.

 ### Why is CrushPaper Special?
-CrushPaper makes it easy to organize your notes into hierarchies within notebooks.
+CrushPaper makes it easy to organize your quotations and notes into hierarchies within notebooks.

 CrushPaper's keyboard and mouse features make it easy to move your notes and quotations into whatever structure feels good to your brain.